 Summer Support and Stipend

-- During the weekly Math and Science research seminar
+• During the weekly Math and Science Division research seminar

 Application Requirements

-Applicants must be SNU freshman or sophomore students who have declared an academic major offered through the SNU Biology, Chemistry, Computer Science / Network Engineering, Mathematics, or Physics Department.
-Applicants should expect to complete their first one or two years of study in their major by the end of the Spring 2023 semester.
-Participants are expected to be available Monday through Friday, 8:00 am – 5:00 pm, for the entire six-week period (from May 17 to June 29).
+Applicants must be SNU students who have declared an academic major offered through the SNU Biology, Chemistry, Computer Science, or Mathematics Department.
+Preference will be given to applicants who expect to complete their first one or two years of study in their major by the end of the Spring 2024 semester.
+Participants are expected to be available Monday through Friday, 8:00 am – 5:00 pm, for the entire six-week period (from May 16 to June 27).
 If applicants anticipate being absent for any reason, they should report the duration and reason for absence on the application form.

 Each applicant must submit three recommendations – two of which must come from SNU professors.
 Applicants should email the recommenders and provide the URL (see below) for the online recommendation form.
 If a paper recommendation (rather than the online form) is needed, please contact Dr. Nicholas Zoller at nzoller@snu.edu.